How to make salt dough

-Prep: 10 minutes
+Prep 10 minutes

-Cook: 3 hours
+Cook 3 hours

-1 cupful of plain flour (about 250ml)
+- 1 cupful of plain flour (about 250g)

 - half a cupful of water (about 125ml)

 2. Mix the flour and salt in a large bowl.
-Add the water and stir until it comes together into a clean ball.
+Add the water and stir until it comes together into a ball.

 3. Transfer the dough to a floured work surface and shape into your chosen model.
-You can roll it out and cut out shapes, numbers or letters using biscuit cutters, or make any kind of 3D model you can think of.
+You can roll it out and cut out shapes, numbers or letters using biscuit cutters, or make any kind of model you can think of.
 We made some fruit and veg shapes plus cupcakes for a teddy bear’s picnic.